grpc/proposal/A15-binary-logging.md

   bytes data = 2;
 }

-// A list of metadata pairs, used in the payload of CLIENT_HEADER,
+// A list of metadata pairs, used in the payload of client header,
-// SERVER_HEADER and SERVER_TRAILER.
+// server header and trailer.
 // Implementations may omit some entries to honor the header limits
 // of GRPC_BINARY_LOG_CONFIG.
 //
+// Header keys added by gRPC are omitted.
+To be more specific,
-// Implementations will not log the following entries, and this is
+// implementations will not log the following entries, and this is
 // not to be treated as a truncation:
 // - entries handled by grpc that are not user visible, such as those
 //   that begin with 'grpc-' (with exception of grpc-trace-bin)